AnyLog-co/documentation/managing data files status.md

 </pre>

 #### Retrieve information from a TSD table
-The following call allows to retrieve information from a TSD table:
+The following command retrieves information from a TSD table.
+The information includes the details of each file ingested to the local database.
 <pre>
-time file get [options]
+time file get where [options]
 </pre>
-Options determine the information of interest, expressed as a where condition with key-value pairs and is summarized below.
+Options are optional and determine the information of interest, expressed as a where condition with key-value pairs and is summarized below.

 | Key        | Value  | Default |
 | ---------- | -------| -------|